 Jayna Wall, parent of a child with PH

 Jayna Wall is the mother of Jackson Wall, a child with PH who was diagnosed at 14 months old.
 Now 11 years old, Jayna has more than a decade of experience caring for a child living with PH.
 She also has extensive experience with subcutaneous Remodulin and can offer tips for parents whose needs to be on subcutaneous therapy.
 In addition to her involvement with PHA, Jayna and the Wall family host an annual fundraising golf tournament called “Driving Fore a Cure for PH.”

 Jeff Harpp, parent of a child with PH

 Jeff Harpp and his family began their PH journey in 2015 when Jeff’s son Cash, now 16, was diagnosed with idiopathic pulmonary hypertension (iPAH).
 Jeff and his family first attended PHA’s International Conference and Scientific Sessions in Orlando in 2018 and have continued to engage with PHA, advocating for improved access to PH medications and oxygen.

 Watch Previous PHA Live Events

-PHA thanks Janssen Pharmaceuticals, Inc. for its diamond sponsorship and Bayer for its platinum sponsorship of the PHA Connects fund, which provides support to this PHA Live event.
+PHA thanks Janssen Pharmaceuticals, Inc. for its Diamond sponsorship of the PHA Connects fund, which sponsors patient education programming.